NCSU-Libraries/archivesspace_browser_rails/README.md

 end
 ```

-If your ArchivesSpace instance uses SSL your configuration might look more like this:
+If your ArchivesSpace instance uses SSL/HTTPS (with ports corresponding to each component application redirected to separate subdomains) your configuration might look more like this:

 ```ruby
 ArchivesspaceBrowser.configure do |config|